BryanHogan/bryanhogan/src/content/blog/australia-working-holiday.md

 Finding office work on a Working Holiday visa is very difficult.
 But you might be able to find a sales position.
 Try contacting relevant agencies, although consider looking for hospitality or labour work instead if you don't get responses.

 Companies would prefer not to hire people on a Working Holiday visa.
-One reason for this is that you can only work up to 6 months at the same company.
+One reason for this is that you can only work up to 6 months at the same company (only specific exceptions apply).

 ---

-Depending on your background, there might also be sites for your specific language, e.g. [Melbourne Sky /멜번스카이](https://melbsky.com/) for Koreans.
+Depending on your background, there might also be sites for your specific language, e.g. [Melbourne Sky / 멜번스카이](https://melbsky.com/) for Koreans.

 ### Be aware of scams and unfair work

-Make sure you get paid at least the minimum wage.
-Sundays have particularly high pay rates.
+Make sure you get paid [at least the minimum wage](https://www.fairwork.gov.au/pay-and-wages/minimum-wages).
+[Sundays have particularly high pay rates for some jobs](https://www.fairwork.gov.au/pay-and-wages/allowances-penalty-rates-and-other-penalties).

 ## How to find housing in Australia